tom-f-oconnell/firepick-delta/README.md

-### FlyPick Delta Hardware/Mechanical Repo

-Adapting the open pick-and-place machine "FirePick Delta" to be able handle fruit flies for research purposes.
-The 2015 publication [Dexterous robotic manipulation of alert adult Drosophila for high-content experimentation](http://dx.doi.org/10.1038/nmeth.3410), by Savall et al. is a source of much inspiration for this project.
-My goals are to make a robot with similar functionality, but at a fraction of the cost, and with complete design files available for easy and reproducible manufacture.

 #### Summary / Context

 Design and Manufacturing Specifications for [FirePick Delta](http://delta.firepick.org).
 If you're a developer wanting to help, the best way to do that is to join the [mailing list](https://groups.google.com/forum/#!forum/firepick) and start a line of communication there.